 By Zee Johnson

 The APAC job market has greatly fluctuated during and following the height of the pandemic.
-PRO Unlimited’s recent APAC Labor Market Report revealed several observations from the past two years, many of which experts are still watching closely.
+Magnit’s recent APAC Labor Market Report revealed several observations from the past two years, many of which experts are still watching closely.

 The report details trends that have happened in India, Singapore, and Australia from January 2020 to the beginning of the second quarter of this year.
 With billions of data points analysed to compose the report, here are some trends prevalent in APAC’s evolving market.